hyperoslo/playbook/WORKING_REMOTE.md

 *This section will focus on how we can remove communication barriers by changing our behaviour*

+#### Share where you are

+If you're in a different place than usual, tell everyone.

+If you're usually at the office but you're working from home today, let your team know so they don't go looking for you.

+If you're usually in New York but travelled to Beijing on a whim, let your team know so they know you're on a different schedule.

 #### Be easily available

 Create a [(permanent hangout)](#permanent-hangout) that people can reach